IDEAtlas/training_idb/index.md

 The objective of this training is to equip participants with the skills to implement an end-to-end mapping pipeline.
 By the end of this workshop, you will be able to:

 ### 1. Data Creation & Annotation
-*   **IDEAtlas User Data Portal:** Utilize [portal.ideatlas.eu](https://portal.ideatlas.eu) to digitize polygons and generate the reference data required for training the AI model.
+*   **IDEAtlas User Data Portal:** Utilize the IDEAtlas User Data Portal to digitize polygons and generate the reference data required for training the AI model.

 ### 2. The Mapping Workflow
 You will master the full lifecycle of a DUA mapping project, including: